 Yes, on the surface these trips seems expensive, but it includes the following transportation: bus from the Desert Rose Resort to the airport, charter flight to the Bar 10 Ranch on the North Rim, helicopter ride to the Canyon floor, 2 large rafts for the days on the Colorado River in the Grand Canyon, jet boat out of the Canyon to Pearce Ferry on Lake Mead, bus return to Las Vegas where you are delivered to the Las Vegas International airport or the Desert Rose Resort.
 That’s a lot of modes of travel!
 Plus while at the ranch it includes horseback riding, skeet shooting, an evening show, meals and lodging and while on the river all meals and camping equipment.
 Additionally, Canyon Ministries provides someone from our team to help guide and present a Biblical perspective of the Canyon, which is a unique perspective of our trips.

 What about tipping?

 You will find that the crew works hard to make sure you have an enjoyable and safe trip.
 Oftentimes guests don’t realize the amount of work these guys do!
-Typically it is customary to tip the crew 8% – 10% of the cost of the trip, depending on your satisfaction with the trip.
-At the end of the trip, give it to the Trip Leader, who divides it among the crew.
+Typically it is customary to tip the crew 8% – 10% of the cost of the trip.
+At the end of the trip, please give it to the Trip Leader, who divides it among the crew.
 Cash is preferred, but checks written to the Trip Leader will work as well.